EA-3990

 EA-3990 is a deadly carbamate nerve agent.
 It is lethal because it inhibits acetylcholinesterase.
 Inhibition causes an overly high accumulation of acetylcholine between the nerve and muscle cells.
 This paralyzes the muscles by preventing their relaxation.
 The paralyzed muscles include the muscles used for breathing.

 Patent assigned to US army for EA-3990 among other similar nerve agents was filed in December 7, 1967.
+It patents derivatives with 3 to 11 carbons in the connecting alkane chain.

 Lethality

 EA-3990 lethality in humans is unknown but estimates have been made.

 Carbamates like EA-3990 are well absorbed by the lungs, gastrointestinal tracts, and the skin.
 Signs and symptoms from exposure to such carbamates are similar to other nerve agents.
 In general their penetration through the blood-brain barrier is difficult due to quaternary nitrogens in these molecules.
 Despite this, EA-3990 is claimed to be about three times more toxic than VX (another nerve agent).
 For VX, the median lethal dose (LD50) for 70 kg men via exposure to the skin is estimated to be 10 mg, and the lethal concentration time (LCt50), measuring the concentration of the vapor per length of time exposed, is estimated to be 30–50 mg·min/m3.
 These values for EA-3990 can be estimated to be 3.3 mg and 10–16.7 mg·min/m3 by division.

 Intravenous LD50 for EA-3990 is 0.0063 mg/kg for mice and 0.0026 mg/kg for rabbits.